Seahawks’ needs at safety, linebacker point to possible return of Jamal Adams

 While Adams was a target of frustration for Seahawks fans as the injuries piled up, Schneider has defended Adams and the trade to get him in 2020 in recent months.

-That seemed to raise the idea that if Adams returned it could be as a weakside linebacker.
+That seemed to raise the idea that if Adams returned, it could be as a weakside linebacker.
+ESPN took that a step further with a report Monday night confirming that the team is discussing a return of Adams and that if he did come back it would be as a weakside linebacker.

 That’s the role Jordyn Brooks played last year, and that free-agent signee Jerome Baker — who signed a one-year deal worth up to $7 million — is expected to play in 2024.
 They signed free agent Tyrel Dodson to play middle linebacker in place of the departed Bobby Wagner.